-IP exclusions allow you to block specific IP addresses from seeing your ads.
-This is useful if you think your competitors might be clicking on your ads.
+These exclusions are particularly useful if you think your competitors might be clicking on your ads.
 It’s also a good idea to exclude your IP address, so you don’t skew the data by accidentally viewing your own ads.

 To set them up, navigate to your campaign settings, click additional settings, and select IP exclusions.
 Then enter the IP addresses you wish to exclude and click save.

-15 – Campaign URL Options
+15. Campaign URL Options

-This setting allows you to add URL tracking parameters on the campaign level.
-Which can be useful if you need to track something specific on only one campaign.
-However, you can save yourself some time and redundancy by adding your tracking template at the account level.
+Campaign-level URL tracking is helpful if you need to track something specific on only one campaign.
+Ultimately, you can save yourself some time and redundancy by adding your tracking template at the account level.
 This will apply the same tracking template to all campaigns in your account.

-Nonetheless, you can find your campaign URL options on the campaign settings page under additional settings.
+Nonetheless, you can find your campaign URL options on the campaign Settings page under additional settings.

 You can use a tool or build your tracking template from scratch.
-Once you have the code snippet copy and paste it into the tracking template field and click save.
+Once you have the code snippet, copy and paste it into the tracking template field and click save.
 Now Google Ads will automatically append this to every URL in your campaign.

-Conclusion On Google Ads Campaign Settings
+Finish Up Google Ads Campaign Settings

 Do you have questions about your Google Ads campaign settings that I didn’t cover in this article?
 If you do, leave them in the comments below!